The average pitch you may have heard about with becoming an eBay seller is the three basic fees:

 Payments for subscriptions are something you can process each month or for the year. eBay will give you considerable savings if you decide to pay the annual subscription fee.
 Thus, you gain the advantage of paying more upfront, but less in the future.

-With some exceptions to the rule, the uppermost final value fee is $250.00.
-The uppermost final value fees with storefronts is $500 less than non-store listings.
 All subscriptions come with free insertion fee credits.
 These credits are for action-style product listings resulting in a sale.

 Personally I have a Premium store.
 Here is a screen shot showing my store front.
 My eBay store is: AskDanna.com